Money Market Account Calculator

 At first sight, the MMA account is an upgraded version of a typical savings account.
 You may use it daily as it lets you use a debit card and write checks.
 Additionally, the money market account rates are usually higher.
 However, this is possible only because of a few additional restrictions.
 It makes them a little bit less flexible than the regular account.

 Where does the higher money market account rates come from?

 You may wonder how it is possible to get higher interest rates and still have almost all regular account opportunities.
 The reason hides in the name.
 The cash you put in the MMA account is invested in the money market.
-It means that the bank is investing it in low-risk short term securities like CDs (certificates of deposit), government bonds, or commercial papers.
+It means that the bank is investing it in low-risk short term securities like CDs (certificates of deposit - described further in the CD calculator), government bonds, or commercial papers.
 This type of investing is not possible for a savings account.

 Pros and cons of an MMA account

 - The Federal Deposit Insurance Corporation secures your money market account up to the value of $250,000.

 - Money market account rates are slightly higher compared to a savings account.